 In 2015, OG&E built the 2.5 MW Mustang Solar Project as a pilot to research the integration of solar energy into its system.
 We began offering customers power from the Project in 2016, and subscriptions quickly sold out for the year.
-OG&E has now sited a 10 MW solar farm in Covington, Oklahoma, which became operational in early 2018.
-Subscriptions were sold out before the project was ever built.
-OG&E will evaluate the need to build additional solar plants based on customer demand, cost and reliability.
+In March 2018, we brought our 10 MW solar farm online in Covington, Oklahoma.
+In Feb.
+2020, OG&E announced two new solar projects in Davis, OK and Durant, OK, to be completed in Aug.
+2020.
+Upon completion, OG&E's total solar capacity will be approximately 22.5 MW.